123Sanpei/PortfolioProjects/SQL/Data Cleaning/README.md

     <li>Convert data types using <code>CAST()</code> and <code>CONVERT()</code> functions</li>
   </ul>

-  <p>We also used <code>SELECT</code> statements to extract relevant columns and create new derived columns that provide more meaningful insights into the data.
-Finally, we exported the cleaned dataset to a new CSV file for further analysis using other tools and technologies.</p>
+  <p>We also used <code>SELECT</code> statements to extract relevant columns and create new derived columns that provide more meaningful insights into the data.</p>

   <h2>Project Files</h2>